zukiapp/documentation/README.md

 ![Activity Feed](screenshots/ActivityFeed.png?raw=true)

-When you login the tab in the middle is the first one you see.
-That feed shows the activity of the issues you are following (watching).
+The activity feed shows the activity of the issues you are following (watching).

-Using that tab you can easily know what happened to the issues you were watching.
+Using the feed you can easily know what happened to the issues you were watching.

 If you are no longer interested, you can always unfollow issues just by swiping right.